By Megan Zakarewicz, DO, Grand View Health Medical Weight Loss

 Big Picture Idea #3 – Eat a Healthy, Balanced Diet

 What this should mean: First, understand the building blocks of a healthy meal.
 Ideally, you should eat vegetables, protein and grains at each meal.
 Next, make sure you eat the right amounts of the right foods.
 In our practice, we work with patients to help them understand healthy portions.
 For example, if you are eating chicken, broccoli and rice for dinner, the portion sizes matter.
 Changing those portion sizes makes all the difference.
 A meal of 2 cups of broccoli, 4 oz. of chicken and a half-cup of rice is very different from a bowl of rice with a few crowns of broccoli and some chicken.

 Successfully losing weight is a challenge for many.
 Understanding how to translate your big-picture ideas into specific details can be a game changer in helping you succeed.
 If you’d like help in getting started on your weight loss journey, we are here to help.

-About the author: Megan Zakarewicz, DO, is a family medicine physician with certification in obesity medicine.
+About the author: Megan Zakarewicz, DO, is a primary care physician with certification in obesity medicine.
 She leads the Grand View Health Medical Weight Loss program.
 She is accepting new patients for in-person or telemedicine appointments.
 For more information, call the Grand View Health hotline at 215-453-4100 to schedule an appointment.